jamie120/ms4-wild-mile/README.md

     4. Contact seller (displays contact information below the button when clicked)
     5. Delist listing (changes the listing 'inactive' value to False - reloads conversion_management)

-## Approve Conversion
+## Approve Conversions
 * This page is only accessible by superusers or admin user profile.
 * Below the header, a message will display 'There are no listings awaiting approval' if all site listings are active.
 * Each inactive listing in the database will generate a card element on this page.
 * The card element is identical to that in conversion_management detailed above, apart from the 'Delist Listing' button, which is replaced with 'Approve Listing'.
 * The 'Approve Listing' button when clicked, changes the 'is_active' value to True.

-## Add Product Page
+## Add Product
 * This page is only accessible by superusers or admin user profile.
 * This page renders a product management form - to add a product to the merchandise section of the site.
 Name, description and price are mandatory fields.
 * 'Add product' button will add an entry to the database, using the data from the form-fields.

-## Edit Product Page
+## Edit Product
 * This page is only accessible by superusers or admin user profile.
 * This page renders the product management form - populated with an instance of an item from the DB.
 * A title at the top of the form will inform the user which item is being edited, as no image is displayed on the form.
 * 'Save Changes' button will update the database entry with any updated fields in the form.

-## Authentication Pages
+## Authentication
-* The authentication is handled by allauth.
+* The site login/register authentication is handled by allauth.
 * When registering as a user with the site, a verification email is sent to the user.

-## Authentication
-The site uses authentication.
-Users that have signed up to the site have the privilege to conduct the following actions:

-1. add recipes to the site / Edit & Delete recipes added by themselves.
-2. Like other users recipes.
-3. Leave comments and ratings on recipes from other users / Delete comments added by themselves.
+* Decorators throughout the site views to manage access of site content.
+* Conditional HTML code is written throughout templates, to provide a personalised user experience.

 # Future Features
+1. Implement a message portal, for users to communicate with each other regarding the purchase of listings.
+Removing the need to display contact information on the listings.
+2. Display image thumbnails in the add / edit conversions forms, to improve the user experience.
+3. Introduce more conversion listing categories, create separate forms and database models to support the complexity of such feature.
+4. Introduce more conversion filter options, such as 'Electrics' or 'Mileage'.
+This will help users sort through listings more easily if there are many listings in the database.
+5. Develop an automatic de-list feature, which will change a listings 'isactive' value after a set period of time.
+Link this to the listing token duration.
+6. Set up recurring payment for paid listing tokens.
+7. Display featured listings on the home page - users may decide to purchase 'premium - featured' bolt on to a listing token.

 # Technologies Used